thetajwar2003/CCNY-SeniorDesign/README.md

 ### Septemeber

 - [Data analysis](https://docs.google.com/presentation/d/1evxd-9ThpiSafHGqG9SWblSGBWH8p6MRBY8j7teP6Z8/edit#slide=id.p) with a thorough understanding of the various datasets needed for image recognition and recommendation systems.
+- Implemented preprocessing techniques like normalization, resizing images, and removing incorrect or mislabeled entries to ensure data quality.

 ### October

-- Selection of the models to be used with a deep neural network for image recognition and cosine similarity for the recommendation system.
-A more thorough update is found [here](https://docs.google.com/presentation/d/1j-zSWSOCYNckjP9O2TLLutKJe3B4m4ZwDKZLs8ZG9i8/edit#slide=id.p) along with the [midterm update](https://docs.google.com/presentation/d/1hpQh4t4M3lrK75eTXjqawNI2oM0_PV_bo9ysY-2bQNY/edit#slide=id.g30b8e1912aa_2_0)
+- Selection and creation of the models to be used with a deep neural network for image recognition and cosine similarity for the recommendation system.
+- Performed iterative testing on both models to ensure baseline performance, identifying areas for improvement and exploring methods to enhance performance.
+A more thorough update is found [here](https://docs.google.com/presentation/d/1j-zSWSOCYNckjP9O2TLLutKJe3B4m4ZwDKZLs8ZG9i8/edit#slide=id.p) along with the [midterm update](https://docs.google.com/presentation/d/1hpQh4t4M3lrK75eTXjqawNI2oM0_PV_bo9ysY-2bQNY/edit#slide=id.g30b8e1912aa_2_0).

 ### November

 - Used primarily for implementation and testing with a working image recognition and recommendation model.
+- Analysis of performance metrics such as precision, recall, and F1-score by food class, identifying factors contributing to class performance, and exploring correlations between similar classes that may have led to misclassifications.
 In addition, [API documentation](https://github.com/thetajwar2003/khuda-lagche/tree/master/backend) was created.